srikanthsree50/CodeQuality/README.md

 The server persists using a SQLite3 database named `database.sqlite` in the site root.

 ## Development
+this project uses ESLINT for suspicious code detection.

 This  project uses EditorConfig to standardize text editor configuration Visit http://editorconfig.org for details.